-Chairman Brown, Ranking Member Toomey, and Members of the Committee, thank you for inviting me to discuss the state of the credit union system and provide an update on the operations, programs, and initiatives of the National Credit Union Administration.
+Chairman Brown, Ranking Member Scott, and members of the committee, thank you for inviting me to discuss the state of the credit union system and to provide an update on the operations, programs, and initiatives of the National Credit Union Administration (NCUA).

-In my testimony today, I will discuss the state of and the factors impacting the credit union system, review the NCUA’s efforts to strengthen the credit union system and protect consumers, highlight several of the agency’s recent rulemakings, and outline two key legislative requests.
+In my testimony today, I will discuss the state of the credit union industry, some of the NCUA’s recent efforts to strengthen the system, and a few critical legislative requests.

 State of the Credit Union System